AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 legitimacy to disinformation, propaganda, or deliberately misleading content.

+**Definition:** Disinformation means deliberately false or misleading information presented as factual with the intent to deceive.
+Propaganda means information systematically disseminated to promote a political or ideological cause, where the content is known to be one‑sided or misleading.
+This policy does not restrict good‑faith satire, parody, or artistic expression.

 The protocol's cryptographic integrity does not validate the truthfulness of the content it seals — it only proves the content hasn't changed since sealing.
 Using this distinction to present